verana-labs/verifiable-trust-spec/spec.md

 The core idea is straightforward: a **Verifiable Service** presents verifiable credentials that identify its operator, describe its purpose, and prove its authorization within a governed ecosystem.
 A **Verifiable User Agent** resolves and verifies these credentials, queries a **Verifiable Public Registry** to confirm that they were issued by recognized authorities, and displays a **Proof-of-Trust** to the user — all before the first interaction takes place.

+A key consequence is that a Verifiable Service is not identified by an opaque URL, but by a **resolvable DID**.
+Its DID Document declares one or more service endpoints — at minimum a **DIDComm** channel used to establish trust and to bootstrap access to the rest of the service, and optionally additional endpoints such as **MCP**, **A2A**, or a plain **website**.
+A peer resolves the DID, performs trust resolution, and opens a DIDComm session over which it obtains any credentials or access tokens it needs; only then does it consume the other declared endpoints.
+This inverts the familiar "connect first, verify later" pattern of today's internet into a "verify first, then connect" model that applies uniformly to humans, applications, and AI agents.

 This enables mutual authentication without passwords, verifiable service discovery without centralized directories, privacy-preserving credential exchange with selective disclosure and unlinkability, and ecosystem governance that is transparent, auditable, and decentralized.

 Verifiable Trust is container-agnostic, supporting both W3C Verifiable Credentials and Anonymous Credentials to balance transparency with privacy depending on the use case.
 It is also DID-method-agnostic, allowing ecosystems to operate across different decentralized identifier infrastructures.